RichardByrne95/CI-MS4-TuckIn/README.md

 -   While there are measures in place throughout the project to ensure the validity of the address inputted by the user, a user can still place an order with a false or disingenuous address.
 In a production website, full address verification provided by the Google Places API services that are behind a paywall would be used to prevent this from happening.

--   In rare circumstances, a restaurant with a 5 star rating displayed 6 stars, and a restaurant with a 3 star rating might only display 4 stars.
-The cause of these issues was eventually found to an error in the rendering logic of the stars.
+-   In rare circumstances, a restaurant with a 5-star rating displayed 6 stars, and a restaurant with a 3-star rating might only display 4 stars.
+The cause of these issues was eventually found to be an error in the rendering logic of the stars.
 More details can be found in the commit messages regarding this issue.

 ## Testing